-Did you ever get into a fight over authorship?
+Did you ever have a disagreement over authorship?
 Or over the order of the authors?
 Here are some guidelines and pointers on how to prevent disputes.

 Who deserves authorship?